movementlabsxyz/MIP/MIP/mip-15/README.md

 A templated for the MG is provided at [mg-template](../../md-template.md).
 An example MG is provided at [mg-0](../../MG/mg-0/README.md).
 These templates cover the requested elements listed in [MD-15.D1](../MD/md-15/README.md).

 ### MG Process
-1. A new glossary term is proposed in an MG document.
+1. A new glossary term MUST be defined in an MG document matching the provided templates.
-2. An MG document cannot be accepted unless justified in an MIP.
+2. An MG document MUST not be accepted unless justified in an MIP.

 For example, herein, we justify the introduction of [MG-0](../../MG/mg-0/README.md).
 MG-0 defines the term "gloss" which is used in the context of Movement Labs to denote the definition of a term as would feature as an entry in a glossary.
 It is important to include in the glossary both clarify as the acronym "MG" and to provide an example gloss.